watsonforprez/watsonforprez.github.io/_posts/2016-05-15-hello-presidency.markdown

 layout:     post
 title:      Hello, Presidency!
 date:       2016-05-15 20:03:18
 summary:    I'm Chandler Watson, and this is my blog for my campaign of 2016.
-As far as I know, no one's ever done this before - at least, not in this classy of a manner ;)
+As far as I know, no one's ever done this before - at least, not in this classy of a manner.

 categories: presidency intro strengths
 ---